Early Help & Support Information

-- ELSA - Emotional Literacy Support Assistant
+- ELSA - Emotional Literacy Support Assistant.

-- Trailblazers - Early Intervention
+- Trailblazers - Early Intervention.

 Involvement of Families

 The school will always involve the family in all Early Help strategies and most strategies will only be put in place with their permission.
-The school will aim to work with families in a supportive, non-judgemental way so that trust is built up and the best possible outcomes achieved.
+The school will aim to work with families in a supportive, non-judgmental way so that trust is built up and the best possible outcomes achieved.
 Ruth Russell is Drybrook’s Family Support Worker (FSW); if you need to talk our FSW she is available in the morning from 8:45 – 9:00 when she will be on the gate and again at the end of the day from 3:00.
 If you need to meet with Ruth to discuss concerns or worries and you feel you need more time you can contact the office and book an appointment.